pensjonatus/flash-fiction/blog/sunset-boulevard.md

 ---
-title: 'Sunset Boulevard'
+title: Sunset Boulevard
 date: '2012-06-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 They were walking down the street.